The Land Where We (Will*) Live

 Site Map with Some Additions

-Parking is on the periphery of our property, a common house in the middle, individually owned homes close enough to promote interaction, a garden, meandering paths, and private backyards.
+Parking is on the west edge of our property, the Common House is in the middle, individually owned homes are close enough to promote interaction, and a garden, playscape, meandering paths, and private backyards complete the site.

 Virtual tour of finished site

 Take a tour of how we decided on the layout of the site.

 The Houses We (Will*) Live In

 This is the heart of the community.
 A vibrant common house really matters so we put a lot of energy into designing something that really works.